-There is no argument that we are a product of our past even though we are not captive to it.
+There is an argument that we are a product of our past even though we are not captive to it.
 Whether you want it or not, your past defines who you are.
 You can make a conscious effort to be better and improve your present and future, but you must start by making peace with your past.
 The same is true for humanity and every civilization.

 But Africa has a serious case of insomnia and we have forgotten our history.

 Even when you read about Africa’s history, odds are that the book was written by a non-African.
 There is nothing wrong with this, other than the fact that it means we don’t really own our history.
 You see, as well-intentioned as these (mostly European) scholars might be, they cannot really understand African history.
 Not in the way you and I can, when we know that we are reading or writing about our forefathers.
 And the history of a people does not just belong in the past.
 It defines them.
 When your history is written by someone else, it doesn’t really belong to you.
 And right now, our history as Africans belongs to Europe.

 We may think to fix that by ending Eurocentric biases in existing discourse, but a Eurocentric worldview is a natural worldview for Europeans to have.
 We must recognize that it carries the history of European peoples and their interactions with any other peoples they encountered outside of Europe.
 And to expect this worldview to be factual is to be woefully naïve.
 Biases play a part in every human interaction – even between civilizations.
 In fact, if we focus too much on correcting the errors in Eurocentric accounts of African history, we will just succeed at making African history a part of European history.
 A voluntary form of whitewashing – if you may.